 Why is this important?
 Depending on the users and the processes involved, the technology you need will be different.
 For example, engaging with learners puts a high bar for intuitiveness, user-experience, flexibility, etc: things in which LMS’s have always lagged behind.
 On the contrary, training professionals need advanced optimization and business-oriented features to facilitate their jobs, which are often not present in an LMS.
 This is why planning and monitoring budgets, managing schedules and optimizing resources for example, is often done in excel or not at all.
 Resulting of course, in time and money lost, lack of visibility over the activity and overall reliability of processes and data.

-This is why we differentiate 4 tranches of solutions, each with its associated audiences and processes:
+This is why we differentiate 4 layers of learning technology solutions, each with its associated audiences and processes.

 1. Training Operations

 - Processes: logistics management, administration automation, budget management & cost-tracking, data and analytics